jdaigle/Horton/README.txt

 - Initial Release

 --------------
-How to use
+How To Use
 --------------

 The executable accepts the following command line arguments:

 -m  PATH			Migration Directory Path
 -s  SERVER			SQL Server Network Address
 -d  DATABASE		SQL Server Database Name
 -i  				Integrated SQL Server Security
 -u  USERNAME		SQL Server Login Username
 -p  PASSWORD		SQL Server Login Password
 -a  				Unattended process (useful for integration environments) -t  				Runs the tool in testing mode (only displays the scripts that will change, does not execute them)

 When you use the "-i" argument you do not need to specify the username or password.